How to Prevent Ransomware?

-However, you choose to proceed, please remember that Heimdal™ Security always has your back and that our team is here to help you protect your home and your company and to create a cybersecurity culture to the benefit of anyone who wants to learn more about it.
+However you choose to proceed, please remember that Heimdal™ Security always has your back and that our team is here to help you protect your home and your company and create a cybersecurity culture to the benefit of anyone who wants to learn more about it.

 In the fight against ransomware, Heimdal™ Security is offering its customers an outstanding integrated cybersecurity suite including the Ransomware Encryption Protection module, that is universally compatible with any antivirus solution, and is 100% signature-free, ensuring superior detection and remediation of any type of ransomware, whether fileless or file-based (including the most recent ones like LockFile).